 The programme is delivered over 100 contact hours involving online and on-campus learning (including four residential weekends) and will include youth arts workshops and experiences; specialist inputs from NYCI and Maynooth staff as well as practitioners from youth work and youth arts; practical activities and project work; lots of opportunities for group discussion and reflection.

-This Certificate is funded by The Arts Council and the Department of Children, Equality, Disability, Integration and Youth.
+This Certificate is funded by The Arts Council and the Department of Education and Youth.

-If you have any questions about the NUI Certificate in Youth Arts or the application process please contact rhona@nyci.ie
+If you have any questions about the Certificate in Youth Arts, please contact rhona@nyci.ie

 Course Description and Objectives